cryptoDevTrader/docker-telegram-notifier/README.md

 Notifier accepts usual `DOCKER_HOST` and `DOCKER_CERT_PATH` environment variables to specify remote instance.
 For http endpoint you need to specify only `--env DOCKER_HOST=tcp://example.com:2375` (make sure to keep such instances behind the firewall).
 For https, you'll also need to mount a volume with https certificates that contains `ca.pem`, `cert.pem`, and `key.pem`: `--env DOCKER_HOST=tcp://example.com:2376 --env DOCKER_CERT_PATH=/certs --volume $(pwd):/certs`
 Tutorial on how to generate docker certs can be found [here](https://docs.docker.com/engine/security/https/)

+## Supported Architectures

+This image only supports work in the amd64 environment.

 ## docker-compose

 Here is example of stack: